Louisiana State Capitol: In popular culture

 The 1975 television film The Deadly Tower, depicting the shootings at the University of Texas at Austin in 1966 by Charles Whitman, was filmed at the Louisiana State Capitol.
 The film was unable to use the actual tower in Austin.
 Instead, the capitol, which bore a similar appearance and whose grounds have a similar layout, was used.

 The Louisiana State Capitol, especially the bronze plaque in Memorial Hall, is featured heavily in the 2006 film adaptation of Robert Penn Warren's novel All the King's Men.
 The novel itself was thought to be inspired by the life and assassination of Huey Long.

-Featured in the opening scene pep rally of the 1988 film Everybody's All-American with the John Goodman character climbing up the Huey Long statue.
+Featured in the opening scene pep rally of the 1988 film Everybody's All-American with the John Goodman character climbing up the Huey Long grave marker and statue.